the-lean-crate/criner/README.md

 'The Criner Report of files you do not need to build a crate'.

 The author does shame crates that are bigger than they _probably_ have to be, and is happy to help get your crate off the index.
-Some files listed are certainly false positivies due to [limitations], read on in this FAQ to learn how to remove these false positives.
+Some files listed are certainly false positives due to [limitations], read on in this FAQ to learn how to remove these false positives.

 [limitations]: https://github.com/the-lean-crate/criner#limitations-of-waste-reporting